 - Which is better, a 1-piece toilet design or 2-piece?
 (2-piece toilets are the most common)

-- Does the toilet meet WaterSense standards for water efficiency? (ideally, you want a toilet that meets HET standards)
+- Does the toilet meet WaterSense standards for water efficiency? (ideally, you want a toilet that meets High-Efficiency Toilet standards — or HET)

-- Does it pass some sort of flush test? (more below)
+- Does this toilet pass some sort of flush test? (see MaP toilet flush ratings below)

 - How much will the toilet flush?

-- Does it get the job done using 1.6 gallons/flush (the legal limit), or less?
+- Does it get the job done using 1.6 gallons per flush (the legal limit) or less?

-You might want to consider a toilet that uses 1.3 gallons/flush, 1.0 gl, or even 0.8 gl models.
-The technology is there for a very efficient toilet.
+TIP: You might want to consider a high-efficiency toilet that uses 1.3 gallons/flush, 1.0 gallons/flush, or even 0.8 gallons/flush.
+The technology is there for a very efficient toilet these days!

 - WaterSense – in partnership with the U.S. Environmental Protection Agency; find toilets that meet their water-saving standards

-- Maximum Performance (MaP) – began in response to complaints about the first low-flow toilets in the 1990s; standards that are widely accepted by plumbing manufacturers and consumers alike
+- Maximum Performance (MaP) – the MaP performance rating began in response to complaints about the first low-flow toilets in the 1990s; the MaP rating is a standard that is widely accepted by plumbing manufacturers and consumers alike

-- Consumer Reports (pay site) – unbiased research in an effort to help consumers make the best decisions
+- Consumer Reports – unbiased research in an effort to help consumers make the best decisions before buying household items

-But you know what?
-Maximum Performance (MaP) is a one-stop-shop of sorts that gives you all of the info you need.
+But Maximum Performance (MaP toilet testing) is a one-stop-shop of sorts that gives you all of the info you need.
 The best part is that it’s free to research toilets to your heart’s content.